Fraser Valley Heritage Railway Society: History

 From 2013 to 2022, the FVHRS had an agreement with the city of Surrey to run the heritage line from Cloverdale to Sullivan.
 This agreement was not extended in 2023 and thus the Cloverdale to Sullivan excursion had to be cancelled for the 2023 season.
 In its stead, the FVHRS launched the new "Heritage Railway Adventure" where guests ride on a variety of the organizations rolling stock.

-In the new excursion, guests ride interurban car 1225 for 0.8 km, then take the speeders on a similar route.
+In the new excursion, guests ride interurban car 1225 for 0.8 km, then take railroad speeders on a similar route.
 A video is then played about the history of the BCER on car 1207 and the tour ends with a ride on a velocipede.

 In September 2024, an agreement was reached with Southern Railway of British Columbia (SRY) and BC Hydro to resume service for 5 years between the Cloverdale and Sullivan stations.
 Approval was required from the two organizations as SRY owns the freight rights on the old BCER track and BC Hydro owns the passenger rights.
 The restored line can be ridden as part of the 55-minute Sullivan Excursion.
+Also in 2024, the FVHRS began hosting free music performances at the Cloverdale Station through funding from the city of Surrey.

+As 2026 marks the 25-year anniversary of operations for the FVHRS, the organization planned multiple events to celebrate.
+Plans are in place to run two BCER interurban cars linked together, cars 1225 and 1231.
+This would effectively double the passenger capacity for the system, which would be used on the Cloverdale to Sullivan line.
+As of the 2026 season, three of the organization's four interurban cars are fully operational, cars 1225, 1231, and 1304.
+Work to restore car 1207, the oldest car owned, are planned to be carried out by volunteers.
+The organization had the most volunteers to date in its 2026 season, with an average of 30 people onsite on the weekends.
+May 2026 also saw a 40% higher guest attendance compared to previous Mays.